 Allowing ourselves to get involved romantically with the first willing person will not help in the quest for fulfilling love.
 Instead, getting involved with the first individual who gives us attention can eventually spell disaster and heartbreak.
 We need to take our time and get to know an individual before assuming they are meant for us romantically.

 When looking for your ideal mate, you need to consider what type of relationship you desire.
-Here is my handy checklist of six things you should consider before committing to someone:
+Here is my handy compatibility checklist of six things you should consider before committing to someone: